bgonzalezbustamante/chilean-ministers/README.md

 - `president`.
 President in office.

 - `start_president`.
-Start date of presidential term.
+Start date of presidential term in the format `YYYY-MM-DD`.

 - `end_president`.
-End date of presidential term.
+End date of presidential term in the format `YYYY-MM-DD`.

 - `ministry`.
 Portfolio name.[^2]

 - `start_minister`.
-Officeholder start date.
+Officeholder start date in the format `YYYY-MM-DD`.

 - `end_minister`.
-Officeholder end date.
+Officeholder end date in the format `YYYY-MM-DD`.

 - `non_party`.
-Dummy for non-partisan ministers.
+A dummy variable indicating whether the minister is non-partisan.

 - `president_party`.
-Dummy for ministers of the president’s party.
+A dummy variable indicating whether the minister is a member of the president's party.

 - `economist`.
-Dummy for economist ministers.
+A dummy variable indicating whether the minister is an economist.

 - `lawyer`.
-Dummy for lawyer ministers.
+A dummy variable indicating whether the minister is a lawyer.

 - `inner_circle`.
-Dummy for members of the president’s inner circle.
+A dummy variable indicating whether the minister is a member of the president's inner circle.

 - `party_leader`.
-Dummy for party leaders.
+A dummy variable indicating whether the minister is a party leader.

 - `exp_executive`.
-Dummy for former cabinet members.
+A dummy variable indicating whether the minister is a former cabinet member.

 - `exp_congress`.
-Dummy for former Congress members.
+A dummy variable indicating whether the minister was a former Congress member.

 - `exp_ngo`.
-Dummy for former NGOs members.
+A dummy variable indicating whether the minister is a former NGOs member.

 - `exp_thinktanks`.
-Dummy for former think tanks members.
+A dummy variable indicating whether the minister is a former think tank member.

 - `exp_business`.
-Dummy for trajectories in business.
+A dummy variable indicating whether the minister has a previous trajectory in business.

 - `political_kinship`.
-Dummy for ministers with political kinship.
+A dummy variable indicating whether the minister has political kinship.

 A number of other variables can be calculated with aggregate data from different sources considering the appointment dates and departure of officeholders.
 In addition, data from González-Bustamante and Olivares (2022)[^3] can be used to compare and obtain some variables from undersecretaries.